Interested in dining options on Thursday evening? Check out our Dine Around choices.

 If you are using a non-PC device to present, be sure to bring the appropriate adapters.
 If you are presenting using an Apple Macintosh computer, PLEASE remember to bring your video adapter – specifically, the adapter that converts your computer’s video output to VGA.
 A VGA connector looks like the standard 15-pin monitor connector.

-Yes, Sloan-C has contracted for a special room rate at the Hyatt Regency Milwaukee, where the conference will be held.
-Attendees of the conference must book their hotel room through the conference website no later than Friday, June 21, 2013 in order to receive discounted rates starting at $149.00* per night plus taxes and fees.
-The special conference rate also applies for three days prior to and three days after the conclusion of the conference.
+Yes, OLC has contracted for a special room rate at the Sheraton Dallas Hotel, where the conference will be held.
+Attendees of the conference must book their hotel room through the conference website no later than Friday, April 10, 2015 in order to receive discounted rates starting at $155.00* per night plus taxes and fees.
 You will be able to make your hotel reservations using the reservations link on the travel page.

 The conference website will have a complete listing of sessions where you may find the date and time assigned for your presentation.
 After the schedule is published, click here to search for your presentation date/time/room assignment.
 You may search a number of ways – by track, by presentation type, date, etc. – to find your presentation.
 There are links for types (interactive workshop, information session, poster session) at the top of the page; once there, hit ‘Control F’, type in your last name, and it will highlight your name showing you where your listing is.
 Click on the link for your presentation and you will see the full description for your session.